 Of course, we’re not wrong to be horrified today.
 Lysol was incredibly corrosive to the vagina; in fact, it’s recipe was significantly more dangerous than the one used today.
 Hundreds of people died from exposure to Lysol, including women who were using it to kill sperm.
 It was also, to add insult to injury, wholly ineffective as a contraceptive.

-Here’s to safe, legal, effective contraception for all.Lisa Wade is a professor of sociology at Occidental College.
+Here’s to safe, legal, effective contraception for all.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.